Cambridge District Scout Archive

 More recent naming systems within the current Cambridge District (shorn of the town boundary division) have permitted the use of 1st village rather than 39th Cambridge (Village) – most recently the 44th Cambridge (Trumpington) became 1st Trumpington.

-Many villages are recorded locally without a number – Lode had only one Scout Group it did not need to be named as 1st Lode.
+Many villages are recorded locally without a number – the very small village of Lode had only one Scout Group it did not need to be named as 1st Lode.
 Formal registration documents may name it 1st Lode.

 ‘1st’ list and ‘village’ list